-Node Command Description enable show igmp-snooping This command displays the current IGMP snooping configurations. enable show igmp-counters This command displays the current IGMP snooping counters. enable show igmp-counters (port vlan) This command displays the current IGMP snooping counters per port or per vlan. configure igmp-snooping (disable enable) This command disables / enables the IGMP snooping on the switch. configure igmp-snooping vlan VLANID This command enables the IGMP snooping function on a VLAN or range of VLANs. configure no igmp-snooping vlan VLANID This command disables the IGMP snooping function on a VLAN or range of VLANs. configure igmp-snooping unknown-multicast (drop flooding) This command configures the process for unknown multicast packets when the IGMP snooping function is enabled. drop: Drop all of the unknown multicast packets. interface igmp-querier-mode (auto fixed edge) This command specifies whether or not and under what conditions the port(s) is (are) IGMP query port(s).
-The Switch forwards IGMP join or leave packets to an IGMP query port, treating the port as being connected to an IGMP multicast router (or server).
-You must enable IGMP snooping as well.
+Node Command Description enable show igmp-snooping This command displays the current IGMP snooping configurations. enable show igmp-snooping counters This command displays the current IGMP snooping counters. enable show igmp-snooping querier This command displays the current IGMP Queriers. enable show multicast This command displays the multicast group in IP format. configure clear igmp-snooping counters This command clears all of the IGMP snooping counters. configure igmp-snooping (disable enable) This command disables / enables the IGMP snooping on the switch. configure igmp-snooping vlan VLANID This command enables the IGMP snooping function on a VLAN or range of VLANs. configure no igmp-snooping vlan VLANID This command disables the IGMP snooping function on a VLAN or range of VLANs. configure igmp-snooping unknown-multicast (drop flooding) This command configures the process for unknown multicast packets when the IGMP snooping function is enabled. drop: Drop all of the unknown multicast packets.